zaiisao/Documentation/en/Interactive Broadcast/web_prepare.md

 3. Set up your web server so that you can access the sample app page or your own app page on the supported browsers, see [Prerequisites](#pre).

 ## Next Steps
-You have now finished setting up the environment and can start a call/live broadcast following the steps under **Quickstart Guide**:
+You have now set up the environment and can start a call/live broadcast following the steps under **Quickstart Guide**:
 - Initialize the SDK
 - Join a Channel
 - Publish and Subscribe to Streams